Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 ### Classes

-A class can be defined as a template/blueprint that describes the behavior/state that the object of its type support.
+A class can be defined as a blueprint that describes the behavior and state that the object of its type support.
 We compiled a small list of notable classes that deserve some reconigtion.

 #### Conext

-Conext is a public interface.
+Conext is a `public interface`.
 As the name suggests, it's the context of current state of the application/object.
-It lets newly-created objects understand what has been going on.
+It lets newly created objects understand what has been going on.
 Typically you call it to get information regarding another part of your program (activity and package/application).

 <table style="width:100%">